-(Revised and Renumbered from 7814 3/1987)

-(Subsidiary to Account Nos.
-2012 and 2040)
+(Revised 04/2022)

-The form and content of this ledger will vary among agencies depending upon the volume and type of investment transactions.
-As a minimum, when applicable, it may consist of a file of Treasurer's Receipts for securities purchased.
+An investment subsidiary ledger will vary among agencies/departments depending upon the volume and type of investment transactions.
+At a minimum, when applicable, it may consist of a file of Treasurer's Receipts for securities purchased.
 For securities recorded at par value, it should contain an account for each security purchase and include a record of premium amortization, discount accumulation, and the resulting book value.

-Accrued interest purchased and receipts of interest representing accrued interest purchased also are shown in the Investments Ledger.
+Accrued interest purchased and receipts of interest representing accrued interest purchased also are shown in the investments ledger.